MicrosoftDocs/customer-insights/ci-docs/journeys/optimize-check-in.md

 - Test your event invite email to ensure that it populates the correct personalized meeting link for each contact.
 - Each contact must already be registered for the event when they receive the "Join" email, thus, the timing of your invite emails is important!
 Send the "Join" email only after the contact is registered for the event or session.
 Use segments to trigger the email sending action at the right time.
-- We recommend verifying prior to the event that your Teams policies are appropriately configured based on your chosen Teams streaming options.
-Learn more: [View webinar engagement data](teams-webinar.md#view-webinar-engagement-data).
+- Before the event, verify that your Teams policies are appropriately configured based on your chosen Teams streaming options.
+Learn more: [View webinar engagement data](teams-webinar.md#view-webinar-engagement-data)

 ## Make the most of your check-in monitoring *after* an event